tandrewnichols/indeed/README.md

 #### Contains

-Indicates if the string or array contains the value given.
+Indicates if the string or array contains the given value.

 ```javascript
 if (indeed('foo bar').contains('foo').test()) {}